ftlc/NetworksHw1/README.txt

 http_server:
         Usage: ./http_server [PORT]

-        Runs simple TCP server on the specified port.
+        Runs robust multi-threaded TCP server on the specified port.
+Can handle multiple connections.

         Writes the requested file to the client.
 If no files are requested, uses "index.html" as the default file.